rparrett/taipo/README.md

 ## Contributing

 Please feel free to open a PR if you are motivated.
-See the TODO list below and any open Github issues.
+See the TODO list below and any open GitHub issues.

 ## Build